If there’s one thing we’ve learned after years of publishing apps to the app store, it’s this:

 If I had a nickel for every time a potential client pitched us an idea that’s already been executed by thousands of people, I’d have… a lot of nickels.

-Unlike most app developers, researching your competition is key before making a commitment to launch your app.
+Unlike most mobile app developers, researching your competition is key before making a commitment to launch your app.
 You want to do this because it’s important to understand what you’re up against as it relates to functionality, market size and the quality of the other apps your ideal customers are already using.

 Here’s a formula to gauge app market potential: